argapost/Incompact3d/README.md

    ```sh
     *** This error is usually fixed by running 'make clean'.
 If the error persists, try 'make cleanall' ***
    ```
    As described, running `make clean && make` is usually sufficient.
-Occasionally, the stronger cleanup done by `make cleanall` is needed.
+Occasionally, the stronger cleanup is done by `make cleanall` is needed.

 ## Platform-Specific Notes